tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

 ```

 ### Listing Job Status and Steps
-These examples will get data from jobs which have either run and are running
+These examples will get data from jobs which have either run or are running

 The following will return all the data about a job and the steps it is/has executed.